sierraneu/CY4930/tentative.md

-# Scenario Homas: Hospital application security
+# Scenario "Homas": Hospital application security
 This scenario is focused on a hospital information system, and the general requirements that this kind of systems have.
 The following paper describes the requirements for Hospital Information Systems (HIS) architecture [link](https://www.scitepress.org/Papers/2012/38850/38850.pdf).

 For this project you just need to implement one application which takes  part of this architecture.